5 ways the world’s fastest supercomputer could change the world

 Unravelling the secrets of star dust

-Using other supercomputers, scientists simulated the processes — but only for a dozen or so elements at once.
+Using other supercomputers, scientists simulated the processes — but only for a dozen or so different types of atoms at once.
 Wells said Summit should make it possible to simulate the processes for hundreds of elements simultaneously.
 That could lead to fundamental discoveries about the relative abundance of elements across the universe.

 Astronomers also use light emitted by supernovas as a sort of cosmic yardstick to understand how quickly the universe is expanding.
 Better knowledge of the mechanisms driving these explosions will make these measurements even more precise, Wells says.